Candice Rialson: Exploitation films

 Of all the seventies exploitation starlets, I feel Rialson had the best chance of breaking through to mainstream stardom, or at least fame – she was attractive but not threateningly so, affable, skilled at comedy and drama, with a first-rate on-set attitude ...
 But she never got the chance.
 In fact out of all the New World female leads, only one, Pam Grier, got the lead in a studio feature, and that was decades later, with Jackie Brown.
 Rialson, Roberta Collins, Pat Anderson, Claudia Jennings, Rainbeaux Smith ... they all struggled to break through to the next level, leading one to conclude they were simply discriminated against in Hollywood.

 Retirement

-She retired from acting to become a wife and mother.
+Rialson retired from acting to become a wife and mother.
 "I just didn't want to do it anymore," she later said.
-She married in 1980 and moved to Studio City and had one child.
+She married in 1980 and moved to Studio City, a suburb of Los Angeles, and had one child.

 She died of liver disease on March 31, 2006, in Palmdale, California.